-The budget for wedding events vary for lots of reasons, and the average wedding can cost over $20,000, but some can cost under $1,000.
-It all depends on how large your wedding is, and if you follow all the formalities.
-There are many websites that offer free wedding costs estimators, and they are worth checking out.
+The budget for wedding events vary for lots of reasons, and while the average wedding can cost over $20,000, some can cost under $1,000.
+It all depends on how large your wedding is and whether you follow all the traditional formalities.
+There are many websites that offer free wedding cost estimators, and they are worth checking out.

-Here’s a quick breakdown of just a few of the wedding arrangements.
+In the meantime, here’s a quick breakdown of just a few of the wedding arrangements to consider.

 Engagement Party Costs

 Engagement parties are usually held within two to three months after your engagement.
 Traditionally, these events would be thrown by a parent, another relative, or a close friend.
-It can be held at someone’s home with a barbeque, cocktails, or just wine and hors d’oeuvres.
-Restaurants are another popular choice and a pot luck could be an inexpensive, but fun option.
-This is generally a small, intimate affair and attendees are usually family and close friends of the engaged couple (and their dates and spouses).
-This event offers future wedding guests a chance to get to know each other.
+It can be held at someone’s home as a barbeque, a cocktail hour, or just wine and hors d’oeuvres.
+Restaurants are another popular option, but it can be pricey.
+A pot luck could be an inexpensive, but fun option.
+This is generally a small, intimate affair with family and close friends of the engaged couple (and their dates and spouses).
+This event offers some of the future wedding guests a chance to get to know each other beforehand.

-The cost of a rehearsal dinner will be based on how many people are in your wedding party, plus their spouse or date, and the cost of invitations, which can be minimal.
+To calculate the cost of a rehearsal dinner, you’ll want to factor in how many people are in your wedding party, their spouses or dates, and the cost of invitations, which will be minimal.

-Here’s a very basic quick count: The couple (2), two sets of parents (4), four bridesmaids with dates (8), maid-of honor with date (2), four groomsmen with dates (8), best man with date (2) = 26 people.
+Here’s a basic, quick count as an example: The couple (2), two sets of parents (4), four bridesmaids with dates (8), maid of honor with date (2), four groomsmen with dates (8), best man with date (2) = 26 people.
 If you are planning a sit-down dinner at an average nice restaurant, expect to pay $50-100 per person, plus two drinks, which could be about $20 for each person.
 The total cost could be over $2,500.

-However, some couples may choose to go to a good local pizzeria, which would slash that cost by over 50% or more, and that would include pitchers of beer or carafes of wine.
+However, some couples may choose to go to a good local pizzeria, which could slash that cost by more than 50 percent, and that would include pitchers of beer or carafes of wine.

-If you host your party at home, you could provide home-cooked food, wine, a dessert, and the costs would significantly lower.
+If you host your party at home, you could provide home-cooked appetizers and or meals, aged wine, and tasty desserts, and the costs would be significantly lower.
 Some people even do well with a pot luck, providing the wine or other drinks, and dessert.
 Some even forgo the dinner completely.

-In the old days, the rehearsal dinner was usually provided by the groom’s parents, as the bride’s family were paying for the wedding.
+In the earlier times, the rehearsal dinner was put on by the groom’s parents, as the bride’s family traditionally paid for the wedding.
 However, traditions do not have to observed and budget concerns can be an issue.
-What was usual and customary for our parents do not have to be observed, as many cannot afford a large or formal dinner.
-You can get creative by finding less expensive ways to celebrate after the rehearsal, and the attendees are not everyone who is invited to the wedding.
+What was usual and customary for our parents do not have to be observed by us, as many cannot afford a large or formal dinner.
+You can get creative by finding less expensive ways to celebrate after the rehearsal, and the attendees do not have to be the entire wedding guest list.

 Gifts for Your Bridal Party